 With the level of consumer debt skyrocketing and the cost of housing, education, and health care increasing at double-digit rates, younger generations are facing unprecedented challenges to achieving economic security and financial independence.
-Therefore, helping our youth to learn effective money management skills, and to adopt good financial habits and attitudes, is more important than ever.
+Helping our youth to learn effective money management skills, and to adopt good financial habits and attitudes, is more important than ever.

-So what can you do if you are worried about the financial future of your children, grandchildren, nieces, and nephews?
-The best place to start is by considering all of the ways you can be a positive influence in shaping their financial well-being.
+What can you do if you are worried about the financial future of your children, grandchildren, nieces, and nephews?
+The best place to start is by being a proactive Money Mentor in their lives.
+Here are four suggestions and resources to get you started:

-Assess Your Attitudes—Your own attitudes and beliefs about money have their roots in value-laden messages you picked up along your life’s journey.
+Your own attitudes and beliefs about money have their roots in value-laden messages you picked up along your life’s journey.
 Often these messages reside in your subconscious and influence how you feel and talk about money.
-Becoming more aware of these internal messages will help you to be more mindful about the money messages you are passing along to the young people in your life.
+Becoming more aware of these internal messages will help you to be more mindful about the money messages you’re passing along to the young people in your life.
 A good resource to guide this more internal exploration is Caring for Your Soul in Matters of Money by Karen Ramsey.

-The Moonjar kit (www.moonjar.com) consists of three colorful moneyboxes (one each for spending, saving, and sharing), a special Moonjar elastic band to hold the assembled boxes together, a passbook for deposits and withdrawals, and a family guidebook.
+There are a number of great resources available to help make financial education fun and interesting for children.
+One example is the Moonjar – a tool for children and families to incorporate strong financial values and practices into their daily lives.
+The Moonjar kit consists of three colourful moneyboxes (one each for spending, saving and sharing), a special Moonjar elastic band to hold the assembled boxes together, a passbook for deposits and withdrawals, and a family guidebook.

 This article originally appeared at Money Quotient, NP.
 It is reproduced here with permission.